-The UK visitor visa which is also known as the Standard Visitor Visa is a UK short stay visa that is established for nationals of countries out of the European Economic Area (EEA) or Switzerland, that wish to travel to the United Kingdom for purposes of:
+The UK visitor visa which is also known as the Standard Visitor Visa is a UK short stay visa that allows its holder to stay in the UK for up to 6 months.
+However, the embassy has the right to issue visas for a shorter period of time.
+This visa is established for those that wish to travel to the United Kingdom for purposes of:

 - For professional reasons.

 The Standard Visitor visa has replaced the following types of visas: